Care and Inspire

 With a musical creative background and attention to a healthy lifestyle, George brings a safe, warm and positive energy whilst walking with you into recovery.

-As a professional Recovery Coach, Sarah McGoldrick’s background and motivation stem from personal experiences with addiction and the transformative power of recovery.
+As a professional Recovery Coach, Sarah’s background and motivation stem from personal experiences with addiction and the transformative power of recovery.

 Having overcome her own struggles, she is passionate about helping others navigate the challenges of addiction and supporting them in their journey towards sobriety.